benjamin-shih/cpp-cmp-viz/README.md

 ~/cppviz/build $ cmake ..
 ~/cppviz/build $ make

+# or with the included Makefile:
+~/cppviz $ make build

 # To use CCLS language server (n/vim), use CMAKE to create a compile_commands.json:
 cmake -H. -BDebug -DCMAKE_BUILD_TYPE=Debug -DCMAKE_EXPORT_COMPILE_COMMANDS=YES
 ln -s Debug/compile_commands.json .

+# or with the included Makefile
+make debug
 ```